Master's Degree Program

 Note: Financial figures below are approximate and subject to slight increases based upon the new bargaining agreement between FSU and GAU.

-Full financial support is available for qualified students.
+All admitted students are automatically considered for financial support, but are not automatically granted funding.
 Current funding is approximately $19,700 per year for two years, plus a nine hour tuition waiver.
 Students are liable for FSU fees.
 Fully funded students are allowed up to 10 hours per week of outside employment.
 Funding is conditional on good scholastic standing and available departmental resources.
 To qualify for funding you must have an undergraduate degree and a GPA above 3.0.

 Ready to Apply?